Skip to main content

 {{#params.id}}

-AND c_custkey = {{{params.id}}}
+AND c_custkey = {{ params.id }}

 {{/params.id}}

-See SQL Templating Guide for details.
+See SQL Templating for the full guide.

 Data Connections